-This park has the steepest hills in town for Sledding and Snow Tubing, not to mention a good view of the city but its south-facing slopes can melt away quickly if sun follows a snow storm.….Click, Drag & Drop Gold Person (top left corner) for Panoramic View.
-It’s Fun!
+This park has the steepest hills in town for Sledding and Snow Tubing, not to mention a good view of the city but its south-facing slopes can melt away quickly if the sun follows a snowstorm.

 For directions, click red marker

 Red Butte Garden, a part of the University of Utah, is a non-profit organization located in Salt Lake City, Utah.
 With over 100 acres including display and natural gardens, walking paths and natural areas with hiking trails, Red Butte Garden is the largest botanical garden in the Intermountain West that tests, displays, and interprets regional horticulture.

 In addition to the spectacular display of the Tulip Festival, The Old Dutch Store is sponsoring Dutch Day on April 23, 2011

 Idelwild and the Accords will perform authentic Dutch tunes and guests can experience a little bit of Holland.

 Garden tours and demonstrations are available every day.

 Red Butte Garden celebrates Halloween with the annual Garden After Dark, an outdoor, kid-friendly night of activities, crafts, storytellers and more.

 The event takes place in the evenings in the Garden – with lit pathways, craft stations, fire barrels, pumpkin painting, face painting…kids wear costumes.
 The theme each year is nature and culture based.